tobyatgithub/tobyatgithub.github.io/_posts/2018-09-20-first-post.md

 ## 4. Gradient Boosting Decision Trees (XGBoost)
 ### background:
-Gradient boosting is an approach where new models are created that predict the residuals or errors of prior models and then added (aggregate) together to make the final prediction.
-It's called "gradient" because it uses gradient descent to minimize the loss.
-XGBoost is an optimized library for gradient boosting decision tree.
+Gradient boosting is an ensumble approach where multiple "weak" models are created and then added (aggregate) together to make the final prediction.
+XGBoost is an optimized library for gradient boosting decision tree (parallelization, distributed computing, out-of-core computing, and cache optimization. [^nm]) A technical called **additive training** is used here, since one can not simply take the gradient of a tree structure.
+In additive training, we fix what we have learned, and add one new tree at a time to optimize that local step.

 It provides a parallel tree boosting

 [^1]: ISLR 6th dition p181
 [^nf]: need fix/confirm
+[^nm]: need more info